drake7707/barbuttons-mod/README.md

 # Description

-Remote Bluetooth keyboard targeting an **ESP32-C3 Zero** microcontroller.
+Remote Bluetooth (BLE) buttons targeting an **ESP32-C3 Zero** microcontroller acting as HID device and/or BTHome device

 ---